 Located in Mojave Junior & Senior High School, this makerspace provides the usual combination of classes and facilities to both adults and children (including homeschooled children).
 The space is supported by the Space Studies Institute, and classes cover the likes of 3D printing to computer building.
 Membership starts at $40 up to $80 per month.

-located in the Pacific Coast Center at the Intersection of Madonna Road and South Higuera in San Luis Obispo - 81 Higuera Street, Suites 160 and 180, they are a 24-7 access tool shop and craft center where people can work on projects, teach and take classes, and connect with local people and resources.
+Located in the Pacific Coast Center at the Intersection of Madonna Road and South Higuera in San Luis Obispo - 81 Higuera Street, Suites 160 and 180, they are a 24-7 access tool shop and craft center where people can work on projects, teach and take classes, and connect with local people and resources.
 This 5,000+ sq ft facility is divided into several areas that cater to a wide range of maker needs such as laser cutting, 3D printing, woodturning etc.

 HeatSync Labs located at 140 West Main St.Downtown Mesa and hacking Arizona since 2009.
 HeatSync Labs open free: Monday thru Thursday.7pm - 10pm.

 HeatSync Labs is a community-driven 501(c)3 non-profit shop and workspace where engineers, artists, students, and hobbyists come to make prototypes, art, and other creative projects.
 It is a workshop for mad scientists, artists and anyone creating or making.
-We make tools, resources, and skills available to you.

 Harold Washington Library Center